Cory Williams: SMPFilms

 On December 10, 2008, Williams was mentioned on the front page of The New York Times as being one of YouTube's top earners.
 "Half of the profits come from YouTube’s advertisements, and the other half come from sponsorships and product placements within his videos."

+Williams has voiced frustration at YouTube's algorithm, announcing he would leave the platform in 2019 after losing "96% of his viewership"; a decision he later reversed.

+TheMeanKitty

+In 2008, following the success of his Mean Kitty Song video, Williams launched a spinoff channel, named TheMeanKitty.
+It includes funny moments and short films focused on his cats Loki and Sparta.

 On September 17, 2014, Williams posted a vlog titled, "Chuck E. Cheese STOLE MY VIDEO!" in which he discovers and talks about Chuck E. Cheese's stealing one of his Mean Kitty videos, even though it lacked a Creative Commons license.
 Chuck E. Cheese posted a response on the same day, ensuring that his stolen video is no longer playing in their stores and that they have reached out to him about it.
 He got a response a day later, however on September 25, he later said that Chuck E. Cheese's was lying when they said they were working things out with him and detailed his disappointment with them.

+Williams' video on TheMeanKitty channel titled "How To Get A Kitty Belly" is his most-viewed video across all of his platforms.
+After being posted on August 14, 2017, it went viral, acquiring more than 176 million views.